-Once you have completed these four charts, you have a pretty good understanding of the trends of your enrollment.
-Plus, you now have some historical averages, so you know if you had a particularly good year or it might be time to spend more time on your enrollment.
+Once you have completed these four charts, you will have a pretty good understanding of the trends of your enrollment.
+Plus, you now have historical averages.
+This allows you to know if you had a good year or it might be time to spend more time on your enrollment.

 These charts tell you the “what” is happening in your enrollment data.
 Now, let’s look at the “why”.

-One of the biggest opportunities that schools have in increasing enrollment is to increase the percentage of families who once they tour your school and/or shadow, eventually enroll.
-This “closure” or “yield” rate is one of the most critical things for you to track.
+One of the biggest opportunities that schools have to increase their enrollment is to increase the percentage of families, who once they tour your school and/or shadow, eventually enroll.
+This “closure rate” or “yield rate” is one of the most critical things for you to track (and improve).

 I love this chart.
 It is very simple, but it tells you exactly what to do!

 For this school, they are facing declining enrollment.
-By analyzing their data in this way, they can identify two critical issues:
+By analyzing the data in this way, we can identify two critical issues: